SheGeeks/Frontend-Mentor-Projects/README.md

 # Frontend Mentor Projects
 Below are challenges I've completed, am currently working through, and interested in taking on when time permits from FrontendMentor.io.

 Up above you can review my solutions for each challenge in their respective folders.
-Down below are the links to demo my live solutions.Feedback and collaborations are welcome on all projects!
+Down below are the links to demo my live solutions.
+Feedback and collaborations are welcome on all projects!

 ---